Competence Training & Awareness – Tips & Tricks

 The training matrix is a simple list that identifies the following:

-Comp – Competence Training require a test or simple evaluation of understanding, IE the process of nonconformities
+Comp – Competence Training requires a test or simple evaluation of understanding, IE the process of nonconformities

-Aware – Awareness only Training require no more documentation than a signing sheet for the training event
+Aware – Awareness only Training requires no more documentation than a sign-in sheet for the training event

 Training Records